-- Take a tour of Poldark’s Cornwall: Many of the locations used in this extremely population TV series set in the county are actually real places just waiting for you to find them.
-From Bodmin Moor to Charlestown, Holywell Bay to Porthgwarra there is plenty of stunning locations to find and if you are in the right place at the right time you might even catch them filming the latest series.
+Many of the locations used in this extremely population TV series set in the county are actually real places just waiting for you to find them.
+From Bodmin Moor to Charlestown, Holywell Bay to Porthgwarra.
+There is plenty of stunning locations to find.
+And if you are in the right place at the right time you might even catch them filming the latest series.
 You can download a free map for some of the locations here.

-- Cycle from coast to coast: In just a few hours you really can cycle from one side of England to the other along the Minerals Tramway.
+In just a few hours you really can cycle from one side of England to the other along the Minerals Tramway.
 This cycle route runs coast to coast from Devoran to Portreath for a distance of 22 miles.
 It takes you through a dramatic historic landscape dotted with old mine workings.
-Access is free and open all year round and there are numerous information boards along the way giving you historical and wildlife information.
+Access is free and open all year round.
+There are numerous information boards along the way giving you historical and wildlife information.
 A real fun day out.

-- Galleries Galore: Did you know that there are more working artists in Cornwall then anywhere in the country outside of London?
+Did you know that there are more working artists in Cornwall then anywhere in the country outside of London?
 Visiting some of the local art galleries especially in and around St Ives, Newlyn and Penzance will give you a glimpse at their latest work.
-Although there is no charge for looking all the work is of course for sale so be careful that the delights on offer don’t have you unexpectedly reaching for your purse!
+Although there is no charge for looking all the work is of course for sale.
+So be careful that the delights on offer don’t have you unexpectedly reaching for your purse!
 One of my favourites is the St Ives Society of Artists Gallery a real treasure in the heart of the town.

 Hope you enjoyed my ideas!